On the surface, it may seem that the VPN market is teeming with various companies competing for a piece of the growing consumer VPN pie.

-A likely reason: OneVPN is yet another VPN product owned or operated by Gaditek.
+A likely reason: the currently closed down OneVPN was yet another VPN product owned or operated by Gaditek.

 4. Kape Technologies – 4 total VPN products

 Kape Technologies is a company with its location in the Isle of Man.
 In 2017, it acquired Romanian VPN provider CyberGhost VPN, in July 2018 bought Intego with its Intego Privacy Protection VPN, and in October 2018, it acquired the German-based VPN provider ZenMate, which merged with CyberGhost on March 16, 2023.

 In November 2019, Kape Technologies purchased London Trust Media for $99.5 million, which owns Private Internet Access.